joe-singh/joe-singh.github.io/writings/valuation/apple/apple.md

 that Apple has reached a sort of a steady state stage of its life cycle.
 For this reason, I will assume that net margins remain at 20% with no significant deviation.
 </div><br>

-## Show Me The Money: A Dive into the Balance Sheet
+## Show Me The Money: A Glimpse into the Balance Sheet

 <div id="monay" class="straits">
 Let’s take a brief glimpse at Apple’s balance sheet.
 Since it’s such a huge company we would guess it is under no immediate risk of failure.
 Obviously the most important thing to note is how Apple is sitting on a colossal $191.8 billion in cash.
 Of this, $90B comes under the current assets category.
 Of course, cash just sitting in the vault is a good safety blanket but it might be wasteful to not do anything with it and let it sit there.
 Let’s see how Apple’s cash position has evolved over time.